 With a total of 183 spectroscopic redshifts and 314 photo-$z$ members, we confirm the large-scale structure reported by \citet{Jin2024_cosmic_vine}.
 The new spec-$z$s significantly improve the membership completeness, enabling us to identify several sub-structures in the Vine.
 As shown in the spec-$z$ histogram in \cref{fig:zhist}, we find two major peaks at $z=3.44$ and $z=3.34$, of which the $z=3.44$ peak traces the main structure of the Vine.
-The $z=3.34$ peak reveals a foreground structure that is obviously more diffuse than the Vine, which we dub the Leaf.
-The new data confirm the massive and overdense nature of the Vine, while the Leaf is dominated by low-mass galaxies and consists of 2 substructures.
+The $z=3.34$ peak reveals a foreground structure that is obviously more diffuse than the Vine, which we dubbed the Leaf.
+The new data confirm the massive and overdense nature of the Vine, while the Leaf is dominated by low-mass galaxies and consists of two substructures.
 The spec-$z$ confirmed members of the Vine span an area of $8.2\,{\rm pMpc}\times3.6\,{\rm pMpc}$.

-As traced by the galaxy overdensities in \cref{fig:col-img}, we identify four subgroups in the Vine.
-In the core, four more galaxies are spectroscopically confirmed in addition to the sample from \citet{Jin2024_cosmic_vine}.
+As traced by the galaxy overdensities in \cref{fig:col-img}, we identified four subgroups in the Vine.
+In the core, four more galaxies were spectroscopically confirmed in addition to the sample from \citet{Jin2024_cosmic_vine}.
 The other subgroups also host massive galaxies ($\log(M_\ast/{\rm M_{\odot}})>10$), with two to ten spectroscopically confirmed members in each subgroup.

 In addition to spec-$z$ members, we selected 314 photo-$z$ members with $3.19<z_{\rm phot}<3.69$.
 Together, we have 497 confirmed and candidate members that extend over the entire CEERS field, corresponding to $13.1\,{\rm pMpc}\times4.1\,{\rm pMpc}$.
-We note that the true size of the large-scale structure is likely extending further than the FoV of the CEERS field, additional data are needed to verify if this is the case.
+We note that the true size of the large-scale structure is likely extending further than the field of view (FoV) of the CEERS field, additional data are needed to verify if this is the case.